How to create an effective employee wellbeing strategy in 3 steps

 Typically, employee wellbeing tools also include the option to integrate your own company benefits within the platform, so your teams can conveniently access everything from an app or online portal.
 This not only increases engagement with the platform, but helps you identify what aspects of your wellbeing strategy resonate most with your people.

-Measuring the success of your wellbeing strategy
+Measuring the success of your employee wellbeing strategy

 So, six months have passed since the launch of your wellbeing strategy and you want to gauge its impact on employee wellbeing.